rringler/ideabox/README.md

 TODO
 ====

-* Board admins
-* Submitted links are currently not displayed
-* Sorting algorithms (currently sorts by most recent)
-* Private messaging
+* eh, it was a hack-night project.

 Credits
 =======

-Ideabox is the product of [Ryan Ringler](http://github.com/rringler).
-It was developed largerly as a pet project to continue to learn and better understand rails.
+Ideabox is the product of Ephraim Feig, [Michael Cordell](http://github.com/mcordell) and [Ryan Ringler](http://github.com/rringler).

 License